vikuliyana/ottonova-test-assignment/README.md

 ## Features

-- **Cross-Browser Cookie Handling**: The project implements a robust cookie acceptance mechanism in `assistantPage.js` that handles timing differences across browsers (Chrome, Firefox, Electron) by waiting for the banner to be visible before interacting.
+- **Cross-Browser Cookie Handling**: The project implements a robust cookie acceptance mechanism in `assistantPage.js` that handles timing differences across browsers (Chrome, Firefox) by waiting for the banner to be visible before interacting.
 - **Page Object Model**: UI interactions are abstracted into Page Objects to improve code readability and maintainability.
 - **API Testing**: Includes tests for `GET` requests and mocking responses using `cy.intercept`.